chrisdone-artificial/website/posts/llms.md

 This page serves as my place to journal what are hopefully balanced thoughts on the current AI summer, driven by LLMs.

+# 2025-09-23

+Harvard published [this article defining "workslop"](https://hbr.org/2025/09/ai-generated-workslop-is-destroying-productivity), a new term for when someone substitutes hard thinking for
+LLM generated slop.
+I had been thinking about this recently, having witnessed it at work, but hadn't articulated it yet, so I'm glad for the new term.

+I accidentally discovered [this article](https://jacobin.com/2024/02/holly-herndon-ai-music-composition) while looking up Holly Herndon, I enjoyed the reframing of LLMs from "artificial intelligence" to "collective intelligence", which more accurately describes what a large language model is, and sounds a bit more positive and inclusive.

+I got llama.cpp working from Emacs for both regular queries and GBNF-constrained outputs.
+I'm happy with the outputs, though I've not been using it for a couple weeks.
+Will come back to it.

+Current mood: still interested to dabble more.
+Currently sceptical that organisations across the board are benefitting from LLMs.
+I read in the Economist that more small, boutique models, aka SLMs, are becoming preferred over the Big models provided by OpenAI, Anthropic, etc. which makes some sense.

 # 2025-08-19

 Since the last update, I've experimented with local LLM models on my MacBookPro Max M4, which